jpgordon00/UnitySingleton/README.md

 ## Limitations
 - ~~Instantiation and Destruction of singletones is not via 'Singleton.Instance' property, it uses the scene listener instead.~~
 > For some Unity applications, in particular those that don't rely on scene transitions, using a scene listener for a listener is entirely unnecesary.
 If a scene listener is not present, instantion and destruction should be done via 'Singleton.Instance' property.
+Set 'RequireSceneListener' in 'Singleton.cs' to false.
 - ~~Instantiation via attachment of component does not allow component properties to be edited in the editor.~~
 > ~~Allow instantiation via prefab in addition to the current solution that instatiates in code.~~
 - Remove 'Singleton.CreateInstance' by using reflection to find properties at any inheritance level.